aiidateam/aiida-core/README.md

 Please see the [Contributor wiki](https://github.com/aiidateam/aiida-core/wiki) on how to get started.

+## Frequently Asked Questions

+If you are experiencing problems with your AiiDA installation, please refer to the [FAQ page of the documentation](https://aiida-core.readthedocs.io/en/latest/howto/faq.html).

 ## How to cite

 If you use AiiDA in your research, please consider citing the AiiDA paper: